 3. Write On in Write-Ins

 A write-in is a bunch of wrimos getting together in person to write.
 They are fun, they are productive and they’re a great way to meet the writers in your local area.
 If you are predominantly an online writer it can personalise the experience of NaNo.
 For someone like me, who is a tad competitive, the writing races and highest word counts are extra incentive to get the words on the page.

-Last year I did the majority of my writing at the four Brisbane write-ins.
+In 2010 I did the majority of my writing at the four Brisbane write-ins.
 Without the Write Ins November would have been a very different month (probably one without a winner’s badge!)